|Course Title||Critical Writing/Critical Thinking

 •Edit and revise writing samples so that they are concise, contain relevant information, and are free of errors.

-This course is designed for individuals who are competent in basic writing skills but are interested in strengthening their ability to communicate through their government writing.
+Target Audience: This course is designed for individuals who are competent in basic writing skills but are interested in strengthening their ability to communicate through their government writing.
 We are targeting FWS biologists and managers whose job includes writing and reviewing a variety of documents in the context of a regulatory program including: findings, regulatory decision documents, technical reports, recommendations, comment letters, informational documents, and planning documents.
 This course does not offer a comprehensive treatment of technical scientific writing skills development.

 TUITION FEES: The Cost To Learner displayed in the Course Details is an approximate amount.
 Please refer to the 'Class Cost to Learner' displayed in the Class Details for the specific class session you wish to attend.
 NCTC Standard Tuition fees are scheduled to change beginning October 1, 2012.
 Additional information is available at the NCTC website.